 Software-defined networking (SDN) orchestration (or SDN orchestration or SDN policy orchestration) is the ability to program automated behaviors in a network to coordinate the required networking hardware and software elements to support applications and services.

-SDN orchestration can start with customer service orders, generated by either manual tasks or customer-driven actions such as the ordering a service through a website.
+SDN orchestration can start with customer service orders, generated by either manual tasks or customer-driven actions such as the ordering of a service through a website.
 The application or service would then use SDN orchestration technology to provide the service.
 This might require setting up virtual network layers, server-based virtualization, or security services such as an encrypted tunnel.

 Got SDN Policy Orchestration